TaljaaEb/Area-App-Logging-Service/README.md

 pver.py      Too be used with pipe.py as service.py

 e0.p & e1.py Is a set that is used together, and with comtypes, comipc libraries.
 Control-Flow for service...

+helper.py    In-of-over you decide to work LAN, this helper use with client.py, server.py